petermcd/Dependency-Visualiser/README.md

 to the vendor-dir of the composer file however will not currently look into include paths if the option is set.

-The script writes to a Neo4j graph database however due to the design to modify this for another database simply requires the storage class to be updated.
+The script writes to a Neo4j graph database however due to the design, to modify this for another database simply requires the storage class to be updated.